Forces Help to Buy

 Can it be used with other schemes?

 Yes.
-The FHTB Scheme is separate to other Help to Buy schemes, and can be used in conjunction with the Help to Buy: Equity Loan scheme, Help to Buy Wales and Help to Buy Scotland.
+The FHTB Scheme is separate to other Help to Buy schemes, and can be used in conjunction with Help to Buy Wales.

 Which properties can it be used on?